 In California, the use of a funeral home is not required by law.
 Therefore, if you so choose, you can deal directly with a crematory to handle the cremation.
-If you are not using the services of a funeral director, you would need to apply for, and file, the death certificate and obtain the Permit for Disposition from the county registrar.
+If you are not using the services of a funeral director, you would need to apply for and file the death certificate and obtain the Permit for Disposition from the county registrar.

 Arranging a direct cremation & conducting a family memorial or ash-scattering in California

 More families are opting to choose direct cremation and then perform their own memorial service.
-This is a significant way to both make death care affordable and personalized.
-Once the funeral home has completed the direct cremation and the family have the ashes returned, a memorial can be organized at a time and place that is appropriate and meaningful.
+This is a significant way to make death care affordable and personalized.
+Once the funeral home has completed the direct cremation and the family has the ashes returned, a memorial can be organized at a time and place that is appropriate and meaningful.
 All this can be arranged at a fraction of the cost of a cremation funeral or a burial funeral with a funeral home.

 What is the cost of an ash-scattering at sea off the coast of California?

 There are numerous charter services from Southern and Central California.
 The cost for a sea scattering will vary, depending on whether it is accompanied or unaccompanied.
 Unaccompanied scattering can start at around $200, especially if offered as an ‘add-on’ service by your cremation provider.
-Charters for groups to go out to conduct a sea scattering ceremony will again vary, depending on the size of the boat, people attending and how many hours at sea are requested.
+Charters for groups to go out to conduct a sea scattering ceremony will again vary, depending on the size of the boat, people attending, and how many hours at sea are requested.